Last Updated on June 7, 2021 by Vikas Kalwani

 Problems with Aircraft Handling after an Engine Failure

-With circular runways, there would be an extreme problem with aircraft handling if one of the engines fails just after taking-off.
-This is on account of the centrifugal force due to circular motion and the fact that the working engine will turn the aircraft towards the dead engine.
-It will get extremely difficult for the pilots to have the aircraft under control if such a situation arises.
+With , there will be an extreme problem with handling if one of the engines fails just after .
+This is on account of the two forces acting simultaneously – the centrifugal force due to the circular motion of the and the force exerted by the working engine (which will turn the towards the dead engine).

 Speeding Aircraft on a Slippery Circular Runway

-Moreover, on account of the banked runway, an aircraft will need to land faster than its normal speed to avoid stalling the aircraft.
+Moreover, on account of the , an will need to land faster than normal to avoid a stall.

 Changes in Holding Patterns of Adjacent Airports

 Let’s assume one ditches the and alters its according to the .

 Have you wondered how this will affect the of adjacent airports?